 half so my time in the shop is limited to the summer months.

-software sales and had slowly migrated over to the development side.
-From 2003 until 2008 I did multiple projects with a focus on sweepstakes development.
-Sweepstakes
+sales and had slowly migrated over to the development side.
+I have worked on

 I haven been very fortunate in life and met some very successful people.
 I have had the pleasure of working in a variety of industries and learning those